mattjr/syntheticcv/readme.md

 	pip install vapory

-Note vapory calls povray , we could modify it to call the patched version of megapov (see below) in order to generate the dpeth file and recover the depth information in a numpy array. we can cheat by overwritting the povray executable by a link to the patched magapov executable
+Note vapory calls povray , we could modify it to call the patched version of megapov (see below) in order to generate the depth file and recover the depth information in a numpy array. we can cheat by overwritting the povray executable by a link to the patched magapov executable

 	sudo ln -s /usr/local/bin/megapov /usr/local/bin/povray

 we need then to look for the depth file in the temp folder ?

-# Getting the disparity map
+# Getting the depths and disparity maps

 In order to obtain a ground truth disparity map associated to a synthetic stereo pair of image, you will need to use a patched version of megapov using [vlpovutils]((https://github.com/devernay/vlpovutils) (original page [here](http://devernay.free.fr/hacks/povray/vlpovutils/)), with megapov beeing already a modified version of povray.
 There are example of data that have been generated using this tool: